Yonatansch12/Remote-Sensing-of-Soil-Plant-Atmosphere-Processes-/README.md

 ## Remote-Sensing-of-Soil-Plant-Atmosphere-Processes-
 Final Project on Remote Sensing of Soil-Plant-Atmosphere Processes

-You can find the project in the PDF file with link to python code.
+The project is in the PDF file with a link to Python code.

 ------------------------------------------------------------------------------------------------------------

-The given instructions for final project SPAP:
+The given instructions for the final project SPAP:

 Make sure you understand the class explanations on generating a height your assignment is to prepare and present the following: